 Enthusiastic teamwork between the NYAGI team, the SBA students, the Dhulikhel Hospital staff, and One Heart Worldwide assistants is what allows us to bridge the gap between cultures and languages.

 Course Day 2

 Tuesday, June 6th, 2017

-Today the goal is to use the iPads not only to teach ultrasound but also to improve technology skills.
-As the day progresses – a whirlwind of activity scanning patients and attending two lectures – many of the students demonstrate increased confidence and comfort using the iPads, ultrasound probes, and obNAV software.
-Just like yesterday, there are hiccups for the team and SBA participants to adapt to, kinks to smooth out, and to motivation to muster to keep moving forward.
-After all, there is still much to learn in the remaining three days!
+The goal is to use the iPads not only to teach ultrasound but also to improve technology skills.
+As the day progresses – a whirlwind of activity scanning patients and attending two lectures – many of the students demonstrate increasing confidence and comfort using the iPads, ultrasound probes, and obNAV software.
+At times, the SBAs take turns scanning each other to improve their gynecological ultrasound skills.

 Determinedly seeking out anatomic structures, the students learn to distinguish ultrasound artifacts from useful diagnostic information, all the while further honing their ability to use and interpret the ultrasound technology itself.

 Course Day 3 – Day 4